 With Amazon Location Routes, your application can request the travel time, distance, and directions between a departure point and one or more destinations, with specific travel restrictions such as Truck mode, vehicle dimension, and avoidances.
 Amazon Location Service provides routing data sourced from global location data providers Esri and HERE.
 This enables your application to obtain accurate estimates of travel time based on up-to-date roadway information and live traffic information.
 Amazon Location Service Routes can help you achieve business goals such as faster delivery and reduced fuel consumption.
 To use Routes, simply add one of the Amazon Location Service SDKs to your application.
 Sample code in the Amazon Location Service developer guide shows you how to display routes on a map and populate origin-destination matrices.

 With Amazon Location Service Trackers, you can instantly retrieve current and historical location of devices running your tracking-enabled application.
 This gives you the ability to use the location history of your devices to optimize operations such as inventory placements, manufacturing sequencing, or delivery dispatch.
 You can also link Trackers with Amazon Location Service Geofences to automatically evaluate location updates from your devices against your geofences.
+Trackers can help you reduce costs by filtering out position updates from devices that haven't moved, before storing or evaluating them against geofences.
 The sensitive location information of your tracked devices, such as facility, asset, or personnel locations, is processed and retained only in your account.
 This helps you shield sensitive information from third parties, protect user privacy, and reduce your application’s security risks.
 To track an asset, simply add one of the service’s front-end mobile or web SDKs to any device, and start sending location updates to your Amazon Location Service Tracker.
 Once asset locations are in your Tracker, you can use sample code in the Amazon Location Service developer guide to display them on an Amazon Location Service Map.

 Amazon Location Service Geofences gives your application the ability to detect and act when a tracked device enters or exits a geographical boundary you define as a geofence.
 When a breach of the geofence is detected, Amazon Location Service automatically sends the entry or exit event to Amazon EventBridge, which can then trigger downstream actions, such as sending a notification to a restaurant that a delivery driver is nearby.
 This event-driven setup makes it easy for your application to scale in size and sophistication as needed.
 To get started with geofencing, use one of the Amazon Location Service SDKs or console to create your geofences.